gemstone-source/gemstone-source.github.io/tabs/about.md

 # MIT License
 ---

 Welcome to my website!
-My name is Julius Soraely and I am a 4 year Computer Networks and Information Security Enginering at University of Dodoma.
+My name is Julius Soraely and I am a 4 year student taking Computer Networks and Information Security Engineering at University of Dodoma.

 I use this website as a platform for sharing my security write-ups and other technical content that I have created.
 I have always been interested in computer security and enjoy learning about new vulnerabilities and ways to protect against them.